Skip to main content

 • The disabilities were incurred as a prisoner of war.

-The second way to qualify for TDIU is on an extraschedular basis.
-Extraschedular TDIU means that a veteran’s service-connected conditions prevent him or her from securing and following substantially gainful employment, but he or she does not meet either of the criteria for schedular TDIU.
+The second way to qualify is on an extraschedular basis.
+Extraschedular means that a veteran’s service-connected conditions prevent them from securing and following substantially gainful employment, but they do not meet either of the criteria for schedular TDIU.
 Extraschedular TDIU does not have any rating requirement.

 Can I Work and Receive TDIU?

 It depends.
-The VA specifies that entitlement to TDIU is determined by whether the veteran can secure and follow substantially gainful employment.
-The VA does not define the term substantially gainful employment, but the Courts have determined that a veteran’s employment is substantially gainful if it provides an annual income above the federal poverty threshold.
+VA specifies that entitlement to TDIU is determined by whether the veteran can secure and follow substantially gainful employment.
+VA does not define the term “substantially gainful employment,” but the Courts have determined that a veteran’s employment is substantially gainful if it provides an annual income above the federal poverty threshold.
 If the veteran’s earnings are below the poverty threshold, their employment is considered marginal, and they may still be considered eligible for TDIU.

 If a veteran is working and their income is above the poverty threshold, they may still qualify for TDIU if they work in what is called a protected work environment.
 A protected work environment can include working in a family business or sheltered workshop.

-Click here for more information on if you can work while receiving TDIU.
+Learn more about whether you can work while receiving TDIU.

 About the Author